Haus zur goldenen Waage: The Goldene Waage in the 20th century

 With the beginning of the Combined Bomber Offensive in 1943 Frankfurt became a target for airstrikes.
 The Haus zur Goldenen Waage remained undamaged at first, even though the attacks of 4 October 1943, 29 January 1944, and 18 March 1944, damaged big parts of the surrounding area.
 All parts of the old town between Frankfurt Cathedral and Römer including the Haus zur Goldenen Waage were destroyed during the airstrike on 22 March 1944.
 The house collapsed to its sandstone pedestal because the beautiful timber frame was burning.
-The loss of many works of art, that were integrated into the building and historically and materially irreplaceable e.g. the complex ceilings of the different rooms or the tile stove on the first floor was exceptionally tragic. major artworks exhibited by the museum survived the war without any damage because they were brought to other places before the attacks.
+The loss of many works of art, that were integrated into the building and historically and materially irreplaceable e.g. the complex ceilings of the different rooms or the tile stove on the first floor was exceptionally tragic.
+Major artworks exhibited by the museum survived the war without any damage because they were brought to other places before the attacks.

-A simplified reconstruction of the building (similar to the reconstruction of the Salzhaus) would have been possible because of the existing inventory and the intact foundation walls but the city removed the ruins completely until 1950.
+A simplified reconstruction of the building (similar to the reconstruction of the Salzhaus) would have been possible because of the existing inventory and the intact foundation walls but the city removed the ruins completely in 1950.
 The arcades of the Goldene Waage were sold to a private investor from Götzenhain, who built himself a private library for his villa.

 The reconstruction of the old town went on from 1952 to 1960.
-Modern functional and residential buildings with new floorplan sand traffic routes were produced.
+Modern functional and residential buildings with new floorplans and traffic routes were produced.
 The area between Frankfurt Cathedral and Römer was left out and stayed a waste land until the 1970s.

 Excavations in the 1950s found a lot of evidence of Roman, Merovingian, Karolingian and late medieval buildings in the area.